 A girly girls review of water bottles and straws.
 Exciting stuff eh?
 I have a love/hate relationship with water bottles.
 I use them for all manner of liquids (water, Coca-Cola, iced tea, smoothies, etc) and that may be why my relationship with them is so tortured.
 Some are just not geared for the liquid I put in them.
 That doesn’t make them bad bottles but they just aren’t the best for how I used them.
 Although I’ve drastically cut back on my Coca-Cola I do drink a smoothie most weekday mornings on the way to work then drink from the bottles all day at my desk.

-They are made by Klean Kanteen and “are an ideal accessory for our 16oz or 20oz Insulated Tumblers and Steel Pint Cups.
+These straws are made by Klean Kanteen (also sold on Amazon) and “are an ideal accessory for our 16oz or 20oz Insulated Tumblers and Steel Pint Cups.
 Whether you’re drinking smoothies, pressed juice, or iced coffee, Klean Kanteen straws make sipping safe and easy.
 Our straws are made from high quality 18/8 stainless steel with a safe, food grade, removable silicone flex tip.
 Set comes with a Straw Brush made of 18/8 stainless steel and natural palm fiber bristles for easy cleaning.”
-They are thicker than the straws below.
+I think most people call these straws smoothie straws as they are thicker than the straws below.
+Doesn’t really matter to me.
 The flex tip removes for easy cleaning.
 But the best thing about them is they are easy on the teeth.
 If you clink your straws on your teeth a lot these will lessen the possibility of a chipped tooth. 😉

 I use the Orca 27oz Chaser ($30) with the cafe lid ($11) the most of all of them and mainly because of the no condensation and temp control (great for those morning smoothies I make at 5:45 am but don’t drink until 7 am).
 A plain lid comes with it but I like the lid with the flip top if I want to close it.
 That lid keeps everything in.
 Seriously tight seal.
 I can flip the lid closed or open when I’m drinking.
 The only thing I don’t like about the lid is that the flip top portion broke off and isn’t replaceable.
 You have to buy a whole new lid and that seems wasteful.
 Come on, Orca!
 Make replacement flip tops!
 The Orca does topple a little in my cup holders since it’s top heavy (kinda like myself ;-)) and it’s quite large so not an easy carry.
 No loop to attach to anything.
 I could always do like my brother and wrap duct tape and rope around it.
 I can use a straw with it but if I use the stainless steel ones they are noisy as you move the cup since the inside of the Orca is stainless steel too.
 Dishwasher safe.

 The one I keep on my desk at work all the time is just a wide mouth quart 32oz Mason Jar ($10 for 4).
 I have a Mason Monster insulator ($7.50 for 2) over it to help with condensation and temp.
 Those things are dang near impossible to get on but they do help condensation and temp a bit and they are washable.
-I wish the top of the insulators was a little more flexible.
-I then use a wide mouth lid and BPA free straw ($6 for 2).
+I wish the top of the insulators was a little more flexible to make them go on the jar easier.
+I then use a wide mouth lid and BPA free smoothie straw ($6 for 2).
 Doesn’t fit in my car cup holders which is why it just stays on my desk.
 Dishwasher safe.
 If you like the smaller jars they have insulators and lids for that size as well.

 The Nathan Little Shot 750ml ($9.28) is probably the most outdoorsy of the ones I own.
 It comes in various colors and has a loop for putting a carabiner on to attach to bag or purse or you can just screw the top on over a bag handle.
 Fits in my Subaru cup holders without wiggling around or toppling over.
 It came recommended by Cook’s Illustrated as their most highly rated water bottle.
 However, it isn’t good at keeping temp and it will get condensation on the outside.
 I hate that part of it.
 When washing you have to take the silicone mouthpiece cover off or it will get icky.
 When you are drinking you kinda have to hold the clear mouthpiece lid down on the side of the container so it won’t flop in your face.
 BPA free.
 Larger in my small hands but can still hold it.
 Can’t use a straw with it but it bounces if you drop it so there’s that.
 Dishwasher safe.
 It’s not glamorous or pretty but I really do like it most of all except for the condensation and temp control thing.